edeediong/Supehero-Flask-Auth0/README.md

 ## Starting the App

-While the virtual evironment is activated, we enter this on our terminal
+While the virtual evironment is activated, we enter this on local terminal

 ```bash
   flask run